-“The biggest health problem in the world is represented by age-related diseases”.
+"The biggest health problem in the world is age-related diseases."

 Not a revolutionary statement that of Dr. Brad Perking, the medical director of Human Longevity.
 Yet of his recent intervention in Abu Dhabi, these were the last words still in the present.
-In the projections of the near future the doctor's analysis was much more visionary, as it is in his strings.
+In the projections of the near future, the doctor's analysis was much more visionary, as it is in the strings of him.

-"Within 40 years," he specified, "the maximum age that can be reached will be 140 years, almost double the current one (80 years on average)".
+"Within 40 years," he specified, "the maximum achievable age will be 140 years, almost double the current one (80 years on average)".